map588/Discord-Open-AI-bot-fake-user/README.md

 <h2>Deployment on DigitalOcean</h2>

-To deploy this bot on DigitalOcean, you can either use SSH or use the DigitalOcean console:
+To deploy this bot on DigitalOcean, you can either use SSH or the DigitalOcean console on the website:

 1. Create a DigitalOcean account if you don't have one.